10/08/2015 4:00 pm - 5:00 pm

 Candidacy status is an important attainment for doctoral students.
-The student must complete at least 10 dissertation hours in candidacy status before graduation.
+Admission to candidacy status must occur at least six months prior to the date of the final dissertation defense.
 The condition for granting candidacy status by the Graduate College is the approval of a dissertation proposal by the student's advisory committee.
 The Department of Mathematics requires in addition that the student pass a Qualifying Exam before approval of the dissertation proposal.

 Purpose of the Qualifying Exam

 The purpose of the Qualifying Exam is to test students in their area of specialization in order to determine their readiness to write a dissertation in that particular area.